MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex1_Prepare_Identity_Synch.md

 		.\CreateProblemUsers.ps1

-	**Note:** Wait until the script has completed before proceeding to the next task.
+	**Important:** Wait until the script has completed before proceeding to the next task.
 This Windows PowerShell script will make the following change in AD DS:

 	- **Klemen Sic**.
 Update the UserPrincipalName for Klemen to include an extra "@" character.